Vinayk76/ArtistBookingDecentralized/README.md

 Let's Rewind the Centralization

-Artist Booking Decentralized application will help artist and who seek help from artist
+Artist Booking Decentralized application will help artist to get listed and user can book them using crypto currency.